Significant-Gravitas/AutoGPT/README.md

 ### 🏗️ Forge

 **Forge your own agent!** &ndash; Forge is a ready-to-go template for your agent application.
 All the boilerplate code is already handled, letting you channel all your creativity into the things that set *your* agent apart.
 All tutorials are located [here](https://medium.com/@aiedge/autogpt-forge-e3de53cc58ec).
+Components from the [`forge.sdk`](/autogpts/forge/forge/sdk) can also be used individually to speed up development and reduce boilerplate in your agent project.

 🚀 [**Getting Started with Forge**](https://github.com/Significant-Gravitas/AutoGPT/blob/master/autogpts/forge/tutorials/001_getting_started.md) &ndash;
 This guide will walk you through the process of creating your own agent and using the benchmark and user interface.